Back End Server High Availability

 If you use a witness, you can use a single witness for multiple pairs of Back End Servers.
 There is no strict 1:1 correspondence between witnesses and pairs of Back End Servers.
 Deployments that use a single witness for multiple pairs of Back End Servers are not quite as resilient as topologies with a separate witness for each Back End Server pair.

-For automatic Back End failover, the engineering target for recovery time objective (RTO) is 5 minutes.
+For automatic Back End failover with SQL mirroring, the engineering target for recovery time objective (RTO) is 5 minutes.
 Because of the synchronous SQL mirroring, we do not anticipate data loss during Back End Server failures except in rare occasions when both the Front End Servers and the Back End Server go down simultaneously while data is being moved between the servers.
 The engineering target for recovery point objective (RPO) is 5 minutes.

 User experience during a failure depends on the nature of the failure, and on your topology.

-If you have a witness configured, and the principal fails, Back End Server failover happens automatically and quickly.
+If you use SQL mirroring and have a witness configured, and the principal fails, Back End Server failover happens automatically and quickly.
 Active users should not notice much interruption to their ongoing sessions.

 If there is no witness configured, it will take some time for the administrator to manually invoke the failover.
 During that time, active users may be affected.
 They will continue their sessions as normal for about 30 minutes.
 If the primary is still not restored, or an administrator has not failed over to the backup, then users are switched to Resiliency mode, meaning that they are unable to perform tasks that require a persistent change on Lync Server (such as adding a contact).